 Simple also often makes it memorable.
 Take Nike’s swoosh - it says so much about the brand.
 The shape communicates movement, change, and innovation in a single, wordless shape.
 Because the swoosh is different from every other shape and image used in logo design, it is highly recognizable and easy to identify.

-Coca Cola’s logo on the other hand could be considered a more complex image incorporating special fonts and a bold red colour, however it’s uniqueness made it the 8th most recognisable logo design worldwide.
+Coca Cola’s logo, on the other hand, could be considered a more complex image incorporating special fonts and bold red colour, however, it’s uniqueness made it the 8th most recognisable logo design worldwide.